galaxyproject/video-lectures/src/How-to.md

 ~   { #name_id }

 :::::{ .spoken .document }
-Markdown comes in many flavors when the elements of style become more complex.
+Although used by a lot of tools, Markdown comes in many flavors when the elements of style become more complex.
 Every platform has different syntaxes to apply a certain formating to part of the document.
-In this version of pandoc, you can caracterize a special fragment of line by square brackets around the word, and special paragraphs with collons.
+In this version of pandoc, you can caracterize a special fragment of line by square brackets around the word, and special paragraphs with flanking colons.
 The start of the paragraph is marked with at least three colons, and the end by the next line of collons containing more colons than the first one.
-The name between brackets are the names of the style that we will apply to the content.
+The name between brackets are the names of the style that will be applied to the content.
 :::::::::